How to create a website with WordPress in 2021

-Showing your homepage: Here you set what the homepage of your website should look like.
+Showing your homepage: Here, you set what the homepage of your website should look like.
 You can choose whether to show the latest posts on the homepage or have a static page as the homepage.

-By the way, your theme may override these settings, but in many cases what you specify here is leading.
+By the way, your theme may override these settings, but in many cases, what you specify here is leading.

-RSS feeds show the most recent: For RSS feeds, it’s basically the same story as above.
+RSS feeds show the most recent: For RSS feeds, it’s the same story as above.
 Now it’s just about the number of the topics (these are your articles) that you want to show in the RSS feed.

-For each post in a feed, add: Here you can set how much of the text is shown in your website’s feed.
+For each post in a feed, add: Here, you can set how much of the text is shown in your website’s feed.
 You can choose full text or a summary.
 The option you set here doesn’t make much difference in itself.
-Nowadays feeds are not used very much.
+Nowadays, feeds are not used very much.

 WordPress Settings: Discussion

 On a website, it is super convenient to have comments enabled when you write blog posts.
-This way you can communicate with your visitors.
-Under a post you can see a comment field.
+This way, you can communicate with your visitors.
+Under a post, you can see a comment field.

 All settings related to this comment form and posted comments can be found in the Discussion settings.
 I will post the settings in 2 parts, as they are very many settings.

-Default message settings: Immediately here are 3 options that you can check and uncheck.
+Default message settings: Immediately, here are 3 options that you can check and uncheck.
 The option “Try to send any other blog linked in this post a notification” ensures that when you mention another blog in an article, WordPress tries to access this blog and leave a notification.

-The option “Allow link notifications from other blogs (pingbacks and trackbacks) on new posts” does the opposite as the option above.
+The option “Allow link notifications from other blogs (pingbacks and trackbacks) on new posts” does the opposite of the option above.
 Your WordPress website keeps its ears open for mentions of your blog on other websites and then creates a notification on your website.

-Both of these options are outdated, add almost nothing and are hardly used anymore.
-It is however a popular tool among spammers.
-I therefore recommend that you disable both options.
+Both of these options are outdated, add almost nothing, and are hardly used anymore.
+It is, however, a popular tool among spammers.
+I, therefore, recommend that you disable both options.

-Other Response Settings: The option “Comment writers must provide name and email address” allows you to require that comment writers must leave a name and email address if they want to post a comment.
+Other Response Settings: The option “Comment writers must provide name and email address” allows you to require that comment writers leave a name and email address if they want to post a comment.

-Do you want only logged in users to be able to post a comment?
+Do you want only logged-in users to be able to post a comment?
 Then turn off the “Users must be logged in to comment” option.

 In the option “Show response cookie opt-in checkbox, to allow response writers to accept cookies. ” you can specify whether response writers must check something to accept cookies related to the responses.

 Before a response appears: Now we are at the settings that had to do with the above option.
-Do you want to manually approve all responses before they are visible on the website?
+Do you want to manually approve all answers before they are visible on the website?
 You can then check the “Response must be approved manually” box.
 This can become a lot of work if you receive a lot of responses on your website.